ahmedreyan/lms/README.md

 4. Upon clicking the button, a loading animation will be displayed.
 After the loading completes, a slow-loading image will be displayed.

 ## Technologies

-- FastAPI - Python web framework used for creating the backend.
+- FastAPI - Python web framework is used to create the backend.
 - JavaScript - Used for handling button click events and image loading.
 - HTML/CSS - Utilized for structuring and styling the web page.